Golden West College

 Golden West College (GWC) is a public community college in Huntington Beach, California.

 Organization

 GWC is a public community college located in Huntington Beach, California.
 Together with Orange Coast College, and Coastline Community College, the three colleges make up the Coast Community College District (CCCD).
 The district is a regional organization providing administrative services and funding for post-secondary education.
-As a California Community College all that is required to attend GWC is a high school diploma or a GED.
+As a California Community College, its only requirement for enrollment is a high school diploma or a GED.

 Academics

 The mission of GWC is to provide affordable education, providing an Associate of Art and Associate of Science degrees, as well as lower-division classes transferable to other colleges and universities, and degrees in licensed trades and skilled professions, including degrees in nursing, automotive technology, and cosmotology.
 Through the financial assistance provided by the California College Promise Grant, a large percentage of students at GWC are able to attend college and pay little to no tuition or fees.